Common Mortgage Questions & Process

 Closing costs cover processing and administration of your loan.
 In addition to a loan fee, you’ll usually be asked to prepay interest charges, to cover the partial month in which you close, and impounds for property taxes, hazard insurance and mortgage insurance.

 Usually about 30 days after closing.
 The actual date of your first payment will be included in your closing documents.

 Have Your Mortgage Questions Answered By By Glenn Bradley & House Of Naples

-For all of your mortgage questions and financial needs, you can contact the House Of Naples and Glenn Bradley group.
+For all of your mortgage questions and financial needs, you can contact the House Of Naples.
 We’ll use our reach and contacts to make sure you have the best information at your disposal.